Rational-Link/Chainlink-Node-Monitoring-Tutorial/README.md

 Use Firewalls or Reverse Proxies
 - Configure firewalls (e.g., ufw, iptables) to block public access to ports 6688, 9090, and 3000.
-- Use reverse proxies like NGINX or Traefik to:
+- Use reverse proxies like NGINX to:
 - Add HTTPS encryption
 - Enforce authentication
 - Rate-limit requests